Brad PItt Storms Off Set, Difficult Day As Angelina Jolie Hints New Film Behind Split From Pitt

 As stated, the split has been tough on the estranged couple, as well as on their six children.
 Angelina Jolie has been quite open, and has talked about her split from Brad during a number of interviews over the past year.

-Most recently, Jolie hinted to the New York Times that her latest directorial efforts on the film First They Killed My Father, was the catapult to the star’s decision to call it quits with Pitt, as The Daily Beast shares.
+Most recently, Jolie hinted to the New York Times that her latest directorial efforts on the film First They Killed My Father was the catapult to the star’s decision to call it quits with Pitt, as the Daily Beast shares.

-“In a fascinating aside, New York Times interviewer Cara Buckley suggests that Jolie ‘intimated’ that making her new Netflix film, which deals with the horrors of Pol Pot’s Cambodian genocide, ‘might have informed her decision to leave’ Pitt.
+“In a fascinating aside, New York Times interviewer Cara Buckley suggests that Jolie ‘intimated’ that making her new Netflix film, which deals with the horrors of Pol Pot’s Cambodian genocide, ‘might have informed her decision to leave’ Pitt.”

 The report went on to note that Angelina focused on what family truly meant during production and thought about how family “should help each other and take care of one another.”